Learn Electronics Resistors

 Problem: Let’s say that we’re doing a project that requires us to use a 2.7kΩ resistance value within its circuit somewhere.
 We go and search for a resistor for that particular value, but we can’t find one anywhere!
 Let’s say all we had were four resistors with the values 1kΩ, 1kΩ, 680Ω, and 15Ω.
 None of these will work!
 They’re all too low in value!
 What do we do now?!

 Solution: Well, if we knew about how resistors work, we would know that if we were to place resistors in series, we could add their resistance values, therefore increasing the total resistance value where the resistors were to be placed in the circuit in series with each other.
+For the formula for resistors in series below, the Req will stand the equivalent resistance.
 So, if we needed a resistor value of 2.7kΩ or 2700Ω, we could take some resistors of smaller values that add up to 2700Ω, if we place them end-to-end or in series in the circuit.
 Let’s try the four resistors we have and see if we can make a 2700Ω resistor.

 Resistors in series increases their total resistance: